Nursing Degrees & Schools / DNP

 - Is it worth getting DNP degree?

 Let’s take a look!

-Many nurses with DNP degrees end up in administrative or other leadership positions within health care.
-Yet, others try and use their degree to pursue the various nurse practitioner roles.
+Many nurses with DNP degrees end up in administrative or other leadership positions within the healthcare sector.
+Others use their degree to pursue nurse practitioner roles.

 Expert advice from nurses like you

 Join the free Incredible Health Nurse Community to get career advice, support, and tips from experienced fellow nurses.

 Doctor of Nursing Practice graduates have a variety of jobs they can pursue.
 The two most common settings where they work include:

 DNPs can choose whether they want to work with patients directly or indirectly.

 The DNP degree provides nurses with an opportunity to use their skills to help influence care programs and create nursing initiatives.
 Additionally, they can help bolster executive nursing leadership roles.

 - Organizational leadership